visgl/loaders.gl/docs-arrow/api-reference/column.md

 ### field : Field

-Returns the field description for the column.
-A `Field` describes an individual constituents of a nested DataType or a `Schema`.
+Returns the `Field` instance that describes for the column.

 ## Methods

-In addition to fields inherited from `Chunked`, Colum also defines

 ### constructor(field : Field, vectors: Vector, offsets?: Uint32Array)